KessokuTeaTime/Tap-Tab/README.md

 **Tap Tab** allows player to cycle the hotbar through inventory.
 Double-tap the `⇥ Tab` key and see what happens!

 Basically, double-tapping `⇥ Tab` moves all the lines of slots in your inventory down, including the hotbar.
-You can access one line above the hotbar each time, and keep taping `⇥ Tab` will move them again.
+You can access the first line above the hotbar each time by doing this, and keep tapping `⇥ Tab` in a short period of time can cycle again without the need of double-tapping.
+After a cycle of 4 times, your hotbar will be in the original position again.

-Holding `⇧ Shift` when tapping `⇥ Tab` just do it in another direction, you can access three lines above the hotbar each time.
+Holding `⇧ Shift` while tapping `⇥ Tab` will cycle in another direction, which enables you to access the first line below the hotbar(which equals to the third line above the hotbar) each time.

-The `⇥ Tab` key can be configured in the `Key Binds` option page.
+`⇥ Tab` can be configured in the `Key Binds` option page.

 ## License